 Begin your sustainable travel journey by selecting airlines that use sustainable aviation biofuel.

-I know some over the top of my head – United, Qantas, and KLM – but you better check to make sure those airlines are available in your area.
+I know some are over the top of my head – United, Qantas, and KLM – but you better check to ensure those airlines are available in your area.

 Even better, one of the most sustainable travel alternatives to flying is to travel by train.

-According to the International Transport Forum, travelling by train generates up to 10 times fewer carbon emissions than by aeroplane.
+According to the International Transport Forum, traveling by train generates up to 10 times fewer carbon emissions than by airplane.

-Eurostar is the best example as a carbon-neutral high-speed train.
+Eurostar is the best example of a carbon-neutral high-speed train.